victor4pinheiro/-Who-Likes-It/README.md

 # Pull Requests & Issues

 Bugs.
 Sugestions.
 Improvements.
 If you have any of this, feel free to open a PR or issue describing it.
+This will help me too much.

 # License